Your No.1 Simple Guide about Medical Gases in Projects

 Tagging of Medical Gas pipes

-So, we will talk in brief about an example of these medical gas systems which is Oxygen.
+So, we will briefly discuss an example of these medical gas systems: Oxygen.

 Oxygen gas can be pumped to the building through one of these systems:

-1- By using a big source for liquefied Oxygen like Vacuum Insulated Evaporator (VIE).
+1- By using a big source of liquefied Oxygen, like a Vacuum Insulated Evaporator (VIE).

 4- Or, from a generation station for Oxygen, like an Oxygen concentrator or “Pressure Swing Absorber”.

-where this system is being used when the cost of the upper systems is very expensive, or unavailable, or unpractical to be installed.
+This system is used when the cost of the upper systems is very high, unavailable, or impractical to install.

 Join Our Professional Email List to be notified of the New Courses, Free Downloads, Articles…..and much more